Experiential Therapy for Young Adults in Recovery

 Many young adults who have struggled with addiction also have a history of trauma or abuse.
 The horses allow these people to experience physical touch in a healthy, safe way.
 Animals satisfy the need for physical contact without the fear of complications that often accompany interactions with humans.
 People in equine therapy develop a special bond with the horse, which is an empathic entity that can witness their pain, bring them hope, and allow the person to heal.

-equine therapy for young adultStudies have shown that equine programs have a positive impact on physical health as well, especially in terms of improved hand-eye coordination, balance and mobility.
-Other research has shown that simply spending time with a horse can improve a person’s spiritual wellbeing.
-The relationship between horse and human is based on mutual respect and trust; it provides a foundation for people in recovery, especially those who have experienced trauma, to explore how they can eventually rebuild trust and intimate connections with other humans.
+Studies have shown that equine programs have a positive impact on physical health as well, especially in terms of improved hand-eye coordination, balance, and mobility.
+Other research has shown that simply spending time with a horse can improve a person’s spiritual well-being.
+The relationship between horses and humans is based on mutual respect and trust; it provides a foundation for people in recovery, especially those who have experienced trauma, to explore how they can eventually rebuild trust and intimate connections with other humans.

 According to the journal Addiction Science and Clinical Practice, participants in equine-assisted therapy remained in treatment longer and had a significantly higher chance of completing their treatment than those not in the practice.
 Studies also have shown that people who engage in equine-assisted therapy regard the horse as an important emotional support that helps them form a more positive self-image.
-They attribute the positive aspect of the therapy — especially the activity and exercise in the stable — as a reason why they remained in treatment.
+They attribute the positive aspect of the therapy — especially the activity and exercise in the stable — to the reason why they remained in treatment.
 The researchers also found that equine-assisted therapy helps people cope with challenges and achieve.
 They look forward to their time with the horses and find the stable to be a place where they see themselves as someone who can contribute to something useful.
 Working with the horses, they feel they are being seen as who they believe they really are, rather than “drug addicts” or “patients.”

 The setting, too, is beneficial.
-Being out in nature, on a farm or in a stable positively affects a person mentally and physically.
-It helps with regulating mood and problem solving; at-risk youth have reported fewer feelings of depression and loneliness and found they got along better with others.
+Being out in nature, on a farm, or in a stable positively affects a person mentally and physically.
+It helps with regulating mood and problem-solving; at-risk youth have reported fewer feelings of depression and loneliness and found they got along better with others.
 Researchers at the University of Calgary found that teens and young adults in recovery felt like they were more of a “whole person” in the stable, that they felt like a “person in treatment” rather than a “patient.”
-Feeling a sense of being loved and being a part of something larger, they also started seeing the importance of family, friends and community.
+Feeling a sense of being loved and being a part of something larger, they also started seeing the importance of family, friends, and community.

 Expressive Therapies for Young Adults